tao558/kwiver/python/README.md

 great example of this.

-Additionally, a unit test must be added or if appropriate, extended, for each added module/class/component added to the bindings
+Additionally, a unit test must be added or if appropriate, extended, for each added module/class/component added to the bindings.
 The tests are typically divided by python module at the file level.